 Courses taught in your chosen language combine language skills development with topics related to your degree work and professional interests.
 Our intercultural competence offerings provide the cross-cultural communication skills needed to pursue global careers.

 Students complete an economic diplomacy professional project.
-This is an intensive writing project directed by ITED faculty and aimed at improving research, analysis, and writing skills; demonstrating knowledge and abilities; and building connections and networks in the community in areas of students’ specialization.
-An oral exam concludes the project.
+This is an intensive working and writing project directed by ITED faculty and aimed at improving research, analysis, and writing skills; demonstrating knowledge and abilities; and building connections and networks in the community in areas of students’ specialization.

 Put theory into practice through a semester-long practicum in the field: